-Syrian ceasefire 'violated more than 30 times'
+Rebel warning over Syrian ceasefire violations

 - UN Security Council to vote on a Russian-sponsored resolution backing the truce

-Leaders of the two groups, the Syrian National Coalition and Syria's High Negotiations Committee, made the claim as they met Friday to praise Turkey for its efforts in negotiating the truce, according to the Syrian National Coalition's media office.
+Jabhat al-Nusra is another name for Jabhat Fateh al-Sham, the former al Qaeda affiliate in Syria, which was excluded from the ceasefire agreement as an extremist group, according to Turkey and Russia.

-Syria and Russia have not commented on the purported violations via their respective state-run media outlets.
+The FSA encompasses a number of predominantly moderate rebel groups across Syria.

-The nationwide ceasefire, brokered by Turkey and Russia, began early Friday.
+The fragile nationwide ceasefire, brokered by Turkey and Russia, began early Friday.

-So far, reports of violations and skirmishes have not threatened the fragile peace initiative, upon which talks between the opposition and the regime are to be held in Astana, Kazakhstan, in the New Year.
+It is the basis for planned peace talks between the opposition and the regime to be held in Astana, Kazakhstan, in the New Year.

 The UN Security Council is expected to vote Saturday on a Russian-sponsored resolution backing the ceasefire arrangement in Syria, as well as supporting the ensuing peace process with Russia and Turkey as guarantors.